gbv/coli-conc.gbv.de/en/_includes/services-datasets.md

 - [GND Mappings]({{ "/concordances/gnd/" | url }})

   Collected mappings between the Integrated Authority File (GND) and other systems.
 Work in progress.

+We have unified the access to sources that offer JSKOS data via registries.
+For more information, see [Data Sources and Registries]({{ "/registry/" | url }}).